Our Blog

-Tired of cleaning up from a leaky toilet?
-Chances are that the gasket that forms a watertight seal between the toilet and flange in the floor has decayed.
-Fortunately, this is one of the easiest types of Houston toilet repair, and replacing your wax ring or gasket is a process that should take less than half an hour if you know what you are doing.
+Houston toilet repairNeed Houston toilet repair for a leaking toilet?
+The gasket that forms a watertight seal between the toilet and flange in the floor has probably decayed.
+Fortunately, this is one of the easiest types of toilet repair in Houston, and replacing your wax ring or gasket is a process that should take less than half an hour for an experienced Houston plumber.

 Wax Ring